trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

 :::

-## Checking for (pre-)attestations

-After the delay computed above has passed, **the baker log** (not the Octez node log, neither the DAL node log) should contain lines about:
+1. After the delay computed above has passed, **the baker log** (not the Octez node log, neither the DAL node log) should contain lines about:

 - Consensus pre-attestations: `injected preattestation ...`
 - Consensus attestations: `injected attestation ...`
 - Attach DAL attestations: `ready to attach DAL attestation ...`

+Whether these messages appear or not after the attestation delay, proceed to [Step 5: Verifications](/tutorials/join-dal-baker/verify-rights).